 For this example, I'll be working with this Altura design.
-My Altura brand kit is a cloud document and it includes all of the components, colours and character styles that I use with our client.
+My Altura brand kit is a cloud document, and it includes all of the components, colors, and character styles that I use with our client.

 Let's begin with "Step 1: Save your source document as a cloud document".
 If the source document for your linked assets is a local file, you need to save it out as a cloud document.
 In my case, I've already saved out the brand kit as a cloud doc.
 I can tell by the cloud icon to the left of the title.

 Which brings us to "Step 2: Prepare your document to publish a library".
 In this step, I need to make sure that my cloud document doesn't include any components from another local or cloud document.
-I can tell when I open up the Libraries panel and then look in the document assets area at my components.
-If any of the components have a grey, blue or red link icon, that means that they're linked to another document.
-I can always delete them if I no longer need them; or select them and then in the right menu, select "Make Local".
+I can tell when I open up the Libraries panel, and then look in the document assets area at my components.
+If any of the components have a gray, blue, or red link icon, that means that they're linked to another document.
+I can always delete them if I no longer need them; or select them, and then in the right menu, select "Make Local".
 Now they're only associated with this cloud document.
-This is also a great time to take advantage of the fact that the Creative Cloud Libraries can include colours and character styles in addition to components.
-I have two artboards here with colours and character styles that I've used for the brand.
-Selecting each of them and then adding them to either the Colour or Character Style area here in the panel will allow me to include them as part of the content that I share.
+This is also a great time to take advantage of the fact that the Creative Cloud Libraries can include colors and character styles in addition to components.
+I have two artboards here with colors and character styles that I've used for the brand.
+Selecting each of them, and then adding them to either the Color or Character Style area here in the panel will allow me to include them as part of the content that I share.

 "Step 3: Access the Libraries Manager".
-I'm now ready to publish these assets out as a library and for that, I need to bring up the Libraries Manager.
-I'll go ahead and click the icon here in the upper-right-hand corner of the panel.
+I'm now ready to publish these assets out as a library, and for that, I need to bring up the Libraries Manager.
+I'll go ahead and click on the icon here in the upper right-hand corner of the panel.
 In the current file area, I see my cloud document name, Altura_Brand_Kit.
 Below, I can see any of the libraries that I've published in the past or that have been shared with me.

 I'll do that by clicking here on this left arrow, which takes me up a level to see all of the libraries I have available.
-Here's my Document Assets library and below that I have the Altura brand kit.
-When I click it, I can see that I now have access to all of those colours, character styles and components that I just published and linked to.
-Now, a great way to quickly confirm that the links are actually working will be to switch back over to the brand kit and make a couple changes to some of the assets.
-To make an obvious change, I'll go ahead and redefine this orange colour here in the Swatches panel to something pretty dramatically different — let's say this shade of bright green.
-When I switch back over to my consuming document, here in the Components area, I see an indication that a number of the components that had that orange colour in them have been updated with that green colour.
+Here's my Document Assets library, and below that I have the Altura brand kit.
+When I click on it, I can see that I now have access to all of those colors, character styles, and components that I just published and linked to.
+Now, a great way to quickly confirm that the links are actually working will be to switch back over to the brand kit, and make a couple changes to some of the assets.
+To make an obvious change, I'll go ahead and redefine this orange color here in the Swatches panel to something pretty dramatically different — let's say this shade of bright green.
+When I switch back over to my consuming document, here in the Components area, I see an indication that a number of the components that had that orange color in them have been updated with that green color.
 I can go ahead and accept those changes, but in essence, I've gone in and confirmed that my link is still intact.
 Well terrific, I'm all set.

-I can now take advantage of some of the amazing capabilities that come with Creative Cloud libraries, with additional content types, like colours, character styles and audio files.
+I can now take advantage of some of the amazing capabilities that come with Creative Cloud libraries, with additional content types, like colors, character styles, and audio files.
 And I can access that content more easily with other applications like Photoshop and Illustrator.
-If you need any additional support for transitioning your content or want to learn more about library features in XD, make sure that you check out the XD User Guide and online video content in the XD Learn centre.
+If you need any additional support for transitioning your content, or want to learn more about library features in XD, be sure to check out the XD User Guide, and online video content in the XD Learn center.